glenn-allen/dnd-touch-example/README.md

 # React DnD Touch Backend monitor.isOver Example

-## Note
-**This issue has now been fixed in version 0.3.0 of the `react-dnd-touch-backend`.
+**Note: This issue has now been fixed in version 0.3.0 of the `react-dnd-touch-backend`.
 Leaving this example as 0.2.7 for historical purposes.**
 ======

 ## History